-Paul, having visited the city of Athens is immediately overwhelmed by the tremendous amount of superstition and idolatry that is practiced by the Athenians.
-Reasoning in the synagogues he is eventually approached by local philosophers that seek to hear a “new thing.”
+Paul, having visited the city of Athens, is immediately overwhelmed by the tremendous amount of superstition and idolatry that is practiced by its residents.
+Reasoning in the synagogues, he is eventually approached by local philosophers that seek to hear a “new thing.”
 Paul, having come across one of the altars to the Unknown God, knowing full well the belief of the Athenians regarding Epimenides (this shall be borne out), uses the altar as his launching point to oppose the superstitions and ignorance of the Athenian’s and preach the One True God.

-Taking this further, the idea of “altars to unknown gods” finds mention in at least two other Greek works.
-One, from 2nd-century Greek writer Pausanius and two, from Philostratus, writing of 1st-century Apollonius.
-Both men remarked upon the “altars to the unknown gods.”
+Furthermore, this idea of “altars to unknown gods” finds mention in at least two other Grecian works of literature.
+First, from the 2nd-century Greek writer Pausanius and, second, the writings of Philostratus in his 1st-century work regarding Apollonius.
+Remarkably, both of these men made remark in regards to the “altars to the unknown gods.”